-Calls mount for video release in fatal shooting by deputies
+7 deputies on leave after fatal shooting of Black man

 “Obviously, the loss of life is a tragedy and obviously we’re thinking of the family members and the community,” Psaki said at her daily briefing.

-Wooten has said deputies from his department including a tactical team were attempting to serve search and drug-related warrants when he was shot, but offered few other details.
+Wooten has said deputies from his department including a tactical team were attempting to serve drug-related search and arrest warrants when Brown was shot, but he has offered few other details.
 Nearby Dare County had issued two arrest warrants for Brown on drug-related charges including possession with intent to sell cocaine.
 Brown, 42, had a criminal history dating back to the 1990s, including past drug convictions.

 Recordings of scanner traffic compiled by broadcastify.com from the morning of the shooting include emergency personnel indicating that Brown was shot in the back.
-An eyewitness has said that deputies fired shots at Brown as he tried to drive away, and a car authorities removed from the scene appeared to have multiple bullet holes and its back windshield shattered.
+An eyewitness has said that deputies fired shots at Brown as he tried to drive away, and a car authorities removed from the scene appeared to have multiple bullet holes and a shattered back window.

 “We are responding.
 Law enforcement on scene advises shots fired, need EMS,” says one woman, who refers to the address where the warrant was served.

 “EMS has got one male 42 years of age, gunshot to the back.
 We do have viable pulse at this time,” said a male voice.
-Someone then said that first responders were performing resuscitation efforts.
+Someone then said that first responders were trying to resuscitate the man.

 The sheriff, district attorney and state medical examiner didn’t immediately respond to emails Friday asking for comment on the scanner traffic.
-The SBI declined to comment.
+The State Bureau of Investigation, which is looking into the shooting, declined to comment.

-Wooten said multiple deputies involved in the shooting have been placed on administrative leave pending a probe by the State Bureau of Investigation.
-He didn’t specify how many deputies were involved.
+WAVY-TV first reported on Friday the number of deputies who were on leave or had resigned.

 During demonstrations Thursday night, protesters questioned why deputies opened fire in a residential area down the street from an elementary school.
 Brown’s car came to rest in front of a house near yellow road signs marking the approach to the school.

-Note: This story has been updated to reflect that the sheriff’s department clarified that three recent resignations of deputies weren’t related to the fatal shooting.